RedisLabs/redislabs-docs/content/kubernetes/re-clusters/manage-re-clusters.md

 ]
 ---

+## HOW RECs WORK

+1. yaml file is created in the namespace
+2. Operator uses file to create cluster
+2.1 Operator creates services: serviceRigger, API, UI service, ClusterIP service,
+3. you can verify it was created
+4. create REDBs

+- only one cluster is supported per operator deployment.
+The operator can only manage one Redis Enterprise Cluster custom resource in a namespace.
+To deploy another Enterprise cluster in the same Kubernetes cluster, deploy an operator in an additional namespace for each additional Enterprise Cluster required.
+- each Enterprise Cluster can effectively host hundreds of Redis Database instances.
+Deploying multiple clusters is typically used for scenarios where complete operational isolation is required at the cluster level.
+- ui service created by the operator and the default credentials as set in a secret.The secret name is the same as the (Redis Enterprise??) cluster name within the namespace.

 ## Create a RedisEnterpriseCluster custom resource

-Redis Enterprise Cluster (REC): an API to create Redis Enterprise clusters.
-Note that only one cluster is supported per operator deployment.
+<note> Creating a default custom resource is part of the deployment process.
+If you haven't completed that yet, go to [Deploy Redis Enterprise Software on Kubernetes]({{<relref "/kubernetes/deployment/quick-start.md">}}) </note>

+**DO THEY NEED TO DO IMAGESPEC SECTIONS AND PULL SECRETS AFTER DEPLOYMENT?**

+**`KUBECTL CONFIG SET-CONTEXT --CURRENT --NAMESPACE=<>`????**
-Create a RedisEnterpriseCluster(REC) using the

-default configuration, which is suitable for development type deployments and works in typical scenarios.
+1. Create a RedisEnterpriseCluster(REC) custom resource yaml file.
+The default configuration below is best for development deployments and works in most typical scenarios.
+For production deployments, you'll need to configure **XYZ**

+[Options for Redis Enterprise clusters]({{< relref "kubernetes/re-clusters/cluster-options.md" >}}) has more detail on common configuration options.
+The [Redis Enterprise Cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) has a full list of supported attributes.

 ```yaml
 apiVersion: app.redislabs.com/v1